Hornan7/Testnet_Scenarios/README.md

 Test 15    | 2 Yes, 7 Abstain   | Confirmed Ratifcation due to revised Quorum requirement, caused by explicit Abstain Positions, being met and more than 51% voting Yes
 Test 16    | 3 Yes, 1 Abstain   | Confirmed Ratifcation due to revised Quorum requirement, caused by explicit Abstain Positions, being met and more than 51% voting Yes

 NB: Testing ends here as 3 Yes votes alone should pass the original full 9 CC Member Quorum requirements of 3 of 9 even with **any** variation of Abstain Positions accompanying.
-Same applies for any amount of Yes Votes by CC Members **above** 3 total.
+Same applies for any amount of Votes by CC Members **above** 3 total.

 ### Governance Actions
 - Governance action type: `treasury withdrawal`